 Boost hydrationMoisture loss is unavoidable when the weather is cold and windy, but many of us are losing even more moisture when we crank up the central heating too.
-Compound this with the fact that according to EV expert Dr Anna Hemming, “we start losing 1 per cent of our own hyaluronic acid from the age of 20 and by 50 we have lost somewhere around 50 per cent of the HA we need to maintain skin health.”
+Compound this with the fact that, according to EV Expert Dr Anna Hemming, “we start losing one per cent of our own hyaluronic acid from the age of 20, and by 50 we have lost somewhere around 50 per cent of the HA we need to maintain skin health.”

-At home this can come by way of a HA serum while there are a number of in clinic treatments to up the ante.
-“Hydrafacial infuses hyaluronic acid in through the skin to the active skin cells to plump and boost hydration.
-While injectable treatment Profhilo that deposits a high dose of HA into the dermis – the middle and thickest layer of skin.
+At home this can come by way of a HA serum, while there are a number of in clinic treatments to up the ante.
+“HydraFacial infuses hyaluronic acid in through the skin to the active skin cells to plump and boost hydration, while injectable treatment Profhilo deposits a high dose of HA into the dermis – the middle and thickest layer of skin.
 Here it initially draws in moisture and hydrates the dermis and then over the course of a few weeks it stimulates collagen formulation.
 This is because HA is a building block for collagen and elastin production which strengthens the skin – making it an all-round excellent treatment for winter hydration and superficial skin tightening,” shares Dr Hemming.

-Switch to gentle exfoliantsIf skin is feeling sensitive during the winter (which if not looked after it can), you may want to ditch exfoliation, but you shouldn’t.
-Dead skin cells on the surface of the skin mixed with dry flaky skin can reduce how well your products are absorbed.
+Switch to gentle exfoliantsIf skin is feeling sensitive during winter (it can if not looked after), you may want to ditch exfoliation, but you shouldn’t.
+Dead skin cells on the surface of the skin mixed with dry, flaky skin can reduce how well your products are absorbed.
 This makes exfoliation to slough off dead skin a must, however, what you exfoliate with is important and may need to be adjusted.
 “Ditch physical exfoliants, and opt for a gentle chemical exfoliant like urea instead,” says Dr Ejikeme.

-In the summer skin tends to hold on to more water thanks to higher levels of humidity, which means that for many of us gel moisturisers or light lotions are all that’s needed to keep skin hydrated.
-But once winter hits we all, irrespective of our skin types or tones will need to address the issue of water loss.
-This is where a winter appropriate moisturiser comes into play.
-Choose one with a hefty dose of non-comedogenic emollients like jojoba oil, as this blocks moisture from escaping from the skin without blocking pores.
+In the summer skin tends to hold on to more water thanks to higher levels of humidity, which means that for many of us, gel moisturisers or light lotions are all that’s needed to keep skin hydrated.
+But once winter hits we all, irrespective of our skin types or tones, will need to address the issue of water loss.
+This is where a winter appropriate moisturiser comes into play: choose one with a hefty dose of non-comedogenic emollients like jojoba oil, as this prevents moisture from escaping from the skin without blocking pores.